 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This elegant scallop and shrimp dish, drizzled with a sweet, strawberry-flavored balsamic glaze, tastes like absolute heaven and is perfect for a romantic dinner for two.
-It's so much like a fine dining restaurant experience, you'll find yourself wanting to call the waiter over so you can send your compliments to the chef!
+This elegant scallop and shrimp dish, drizzled with a sweet strawberry-flavored balsamic glaze, tastes like absolute heaven and is perfect for a romantic dinner for two.
+It's so much like a fine dining restaurant experience that you'll find yourself wanting to call the waiter over so you can send your compliments to the chef!

 Seared scallops are very impressive, yet so easy to cook you won't believe it until you do it yourself.
 The secret is to use a hot pan and not to move the scallops around.